National Park to Park Highway: History

-It was the following year that Mather joined the campaign for the Park to Park Highway.
+It was the following year that Mather joined the campaign for the Park-to-Park Highway.
 The National Park-to-Park Highway Association was formed in 1916 and began promoting roads and roadway improvements in the Northwest and Rocky Mountain states.
-Other Highway Associations had been supporting a variety of routes linking the scenic wonders of the western National Parks.
+Other highway associations had been supporting a variety of routes linking the scenic wonders of the western national parks.
 In 1915, a Denver group of motorists took off on a 500 mi journey from Rocky Mountain National Park to Yellowstone.
-The Wonderland Trail Association was already promoting the next segment of the journey from Yellowstone to Glacier and then westward to Mount Rainier.
+The Interstate Wonderland Trail Association was already promoting the next segment of the journey from Yellowstone to Glacier and then westward to Mount Rainier.

 In 1917, the Parks Highway Association began marking the route from Glacier to Mount Rainier and added a southern segment to Crater Lake.
-By 1919, there were annual meetings of the National Park to Park supporters.
+By 1919, there were annual meetings of the National Park-to-Park supporters.
 That same year, Charles Goodwin was assigned as Superintendent at Glacier.
 Here, he began to work on developing potential routes through the park.
 When Mather's preference for an east-west link across the park was made known, he began looking for a route to link the two sides that would complement the Park-to-Park Highway.
 This route would become the Going-to-the-Sun Road.

 By 1920, eleven states were involved in the Park-to-Park Highway program.
-The proposed route would cover 6000 mi of roads and numerous feeders to and from the various National Parks.
+The proposed route would cover 6000 mi of roads and numerous feeders to and from the various national parks.